rhythmus/lexilogio/rules.md

 ### 3. **Dutch**
 - The main Dutch entry, cleaned and standardized:
   - **Capitalization:**
-    - Sentences, questions, expressions, and proper nouns/place names: Capitalized.
+    - Sentences, questions, expressions: Capitalized and proper sentence punctuation (. ! ? … )
+    - Proper nouns/place names: Capitalized
-    - All other entries: Lowercase.
+    - All other entries: lowercase
-  - **Punctuation:**
-    - Synchronized with the Greek column (question mark, exclamation mark, period, etc.).
   - **Deduplication/Simplification:**
     - Remove unnecessary articles and plurals unless contextually required.
     - Only the core translation is kept; extra info is moved to the comment column.